Akash-Verma-2000/postaway-2.0.0/README.md

  - ### OTP Route

-    - Sends a unique 6 digit otp to user's email
+    - Sends a unique 6-digit OTP to the user's email

       `POST /api/otp/send`